-- homestead (oldest version) - tangerineWhistle - gas cost for access to other accounts increased, relevant for gas estimation and the optimizer. - all gas sent by default for external calls, previously a certain amount had to be retained. - spuriousDragon - gas cost for the exp opcode increased, relevant for gas estimation and the optimizer. - byzantium (default) - opcodes returndatacopy, returndatasize and staticcall are available in assembly. - the staticcall opcode is used when calling non-library view or pure functions, which prevents the functions from modifying state at the EVM level, i.e., even applies when you use invalid type conversions. - it is possible to access dynamic data returned from function calls. - revert opcode introduced, which means that revert () will not waste gas. - constantinople (still in progress) - opcodes shl, shr and sar are available in assembly. - shifting operators use shifting opcodes and thus need less gas.
+- homestead (oldest version) - tangerineWhistle - Gas cost for access to other accounts increased, relevant for gas estimation and the optimizer. - All gas sent by default for external calls, previously a certain amount had to be retained. - spuriousDragon - Gas cost for the exp opcode increased, relevant for gas estimation and the optimizer. - byzantium - Opcodes returndatacopy, returndatasize and staticcall are available in assembly. - The staticcall opcode is used when calling non-library view or pure functions, which prevents the functions from modifying state at the EVM level, i.e., even applies when you use invalid type conversions. - It is possible to access dynamic data returned from function calls. - revert opcode introduced, which means that revert () will not waste gas. - constantinople - Opcodes create2', ''extcodehash, shl, shr and sar are available in assembly. - Shifting operators use shifting opcodes and thus need less gas. - petersburg (default) - The compiler behaves the same way as with constantinople.